Links to Other Pages

 "Andy Sinclair’s memory is not at fault about the Monseigneur Cinema in Princes Street.
 I was in there a few times in my teens and I’m sure it only showed news and maybe documentary type features.

-It was quite a small picture house and if my memory serves me right.
-It was between Castle Street and South Charlotte Street, and is now a GAP clothing store."
+It was quite a small picture house and, if my memory serves me right, it was between Castle Street and South Charlotte Street, and is now a GAP clothing store."

 History of The Monseigneur